model-initiative/model_initiative/README.md

 * *plot* routine folder contains a set of function to plot the results store in the data folder

 ## Quick start
-Once the requirements are satisfied, download the model initiative folder, then sssuming the experiment side is already launched:
+Once the requirements are satisfied, assuming the experiment side is already launched:

 ### For the matlab/octave user
 1. Open a matlab/octave desktop
 2. Navigate to the main folder of the library and run the ```model_initiative_init_model``` script
-3. Run the model server matlab function with the right set of arguments. model server(no intervals,model name and args,detector name and args, model language,detector language) If the model and the detector are both in matlab, there is no nedd to precise the detector language, just use:
+3. Run the model server matlab function with the right set of arguments. model server(no intervals,model name and args,detector name and args, model language,detector language) If the model and the detector are both in matlab, there is no need to precise the detector language, just use:
 ``` model_server(2,'klein_hennig_2011(wave,fs,0.18,0)','argmin(pathway_out)','matlab')```